Explicit 34: Star Wars Holiday Special

 1:29

-And we also have a guest, it's the Christmas miracle, yay, say hi, Charlie.
+And we also have a guest.
+It's a Christmas miracle.
+Yay!
+Say hi, Charlie.

 1:32

-I saw it was an hour and a half and I was like, I'm gonna need help for this one.
+Yeah.
+I saw it was an hour and a half and I was like, I'm going to need help for this.

 1:45